ModelValidationProgram/MVP-NonClinalAF/multipheno_multienvi/README.md

-# TTT_2pheno_2envi
-Two-phenotype two-environment simulations IBD

-The **figures\/** directory provides figures that are output from analyses.

-The **inputfiles\/** directory has the real BC environments that are used as input files in the SLiM simulations.

-The **results\/** directory contains output from the SLiM simulations, which are used for analysis using genome scan methods as well as data visualization to parameterize simulations.

-The **simfiles\/** directory contains the simulation file I've been using/tweaking to run our two phenotype-two environment model.
+`multipheno_multienv\`

+This directory contains the code for the 6 trait - 6 environment simulations

-The **src\/** directory contains scripts to process and visualize SLiM output.
+`src/` contains scripts to process and visualize SLiM output.

+`output_multisim/` contains outputs from the scripts in the `src` directory

+`bioclim/` contains the bioclim environments downloaded from western canada and used in the simulation